jhynes94/nomsly-IMS/README.md

 ## Todo

-- Clean up backend (Change from array find to Database searches)
+- Add Axios to Front End
+- Add tests to system
 - Remove console.log's when going into production mode

 ## License